Fatal1ty/mashumaro/README.md

 Make a new object from MessagePack formatted data based on the dataclass schema provided.
 Options include:
 ```
-decoder        # function called for json decoding, defaults to msgpack.unpackb
+decoder        # function called for MessagePack decoding, defaults to msgpack.unpackb
 dict_params    # dictionary of parameter values passed underhood to `from_dict` function
 decoder_kwargs # keyword arguments for decoder function
 ```